A quick breakdown of mouse poison baits

 - They kill the rodents so if you are looking for a humane solution – this is not it.

-- Mouse and rat baits are highly toxic for your family and pets.
+- Mouse and rat poisons are highly toxic for your family and pets.

 - Glue traps that glue the rodents down for hours or for days until they die of dehydration;